camio/trivially_relocate_primitives/trivially_relocate_primitives.typ

 polymorphic types on this platform#footnote[This is a memory safety vulnerability mitigation.
 See @PointerAuthentication and @Arm64e for details.].
-The requirement to call `std::trivially_relocate` provides an opportunity for the standard library to perform "fix ups" on these vtable pointers.
+The requirement to call `std::trivially_relocate` provides an opportunity for the standard library to perform "fixups" on these vtable pointers.

-While `std::trivially_relocate` suffices for many use cases and neatly handles the ARM64e platform, other important use-cases remain unaddressed.
-We propose to compliment `std::trivially_relocate` with another function, `std::restart_lifetime`, that addresses these use-cases and nicely compliments `std::trivially_relocate`.
+While `std::trivially_relocate` suffices for many use cases and neatly handles the ARM64e platform, other important use cases remain unaddressed.
+We propose to complement `std::trivially_relocate` with another function, `std::restart_lifetime`, that addresses these use cases.

 = Key `std::trivially_relocate` limitations <sec-usecases>